janfait/mappforce/README.md

 CONTACT="jan.fait@mapp.com"
 </pre>

+See dotenv package documentation for further info at https://github.com/vlucas/phpdotenv

 #### /srv/settings.php file

 Below is an example settings.php file for production use with a sqlite database.
 Mind the cep['system'] setting.
 This is where your Mapp CEP system name needs to be populated.
 If this is missing, you won't be able to make API requests.
 The server will respond with "Missing Mapp CEP instance setting".